adshares/ads-browser-wallet/README.md

 ADS Wallet is a secure identity vault for Adshares network.
 It is designed to securely store keys and provide cryptographic transaction signing.

 The extension can be used to send basic transactions.
-It also provides integration with internal and external services connected to ADS network.
+It also provides integration with internal and external services connected to Adshares network.
 ADS Wallet is a convenient, free, open-source client-side tool.
 It supports both mainnet and testnet.

 ## Getting Started